Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Theoretical Analysis

 \paragraph{Bounded utility functions.} It will be convenient to bound the range of the utility function.
 We assume that the utility function $u:\Sigma^*\rightarrow [0,1]$ is bounded by $1$ and that $u(\bot)=0$.
 To be completely formal, we must explain how to represent utility functions that output real values.
 One can do this by adding an additional parameter that indicates the desired precision, i.e., the number of bits of the output.
 We omit this from our analysis for simplicity.

 \paragraph{Bounded language model calls.} The bounds on program runtime indirectly impose a bound on number of language model calls $\le b_\text{run}/k$.
-However, we note that in STOP's implementation, additional bounds on the number of calls of a language model are explicitly made.
+However, we note that in STOP's implementation, additional bounds on the number of calls of an LM are explicitly made.

 \paragraph{Iterated downstream task improvement.} The STOP framework, as in \cref{sec:stop}, considers only one round of improvement.
 It would be conceptually straightforward to modify $\metautil$ to explicitly account for multiple iterations of downstream task improvement.
 However, note that an improver can already internally perform multiple iterations of downstream task improvement.